dmbarbour/wikilon/docs/AboutAO.md

 On our first line, we have opportunity to specify a secure hash specifying the prior patch.
 Naming origin by secure gives us a verifiable, deeply immutable, content-addressable linked list history.
 To keep it simple, each patch is limited to a single origin, and origin is always immutable.

 The body of any patch is a sequence of `@word def` actions, each updating a word's definition.
 Last update wins.
-To logically delete a word, we may define it as a trivial cycle, `@word {%word}`.
+To logically delete a word, we may define it as a trivial cycle `@word {%word}`.
 (Non-trivial cycles should be reported as errors.)

 ### Anonymous Dictionaries